cdl-geneseo/geneseo-dictionary/H/hoser.md

 # hoser

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : hoser

 Created by  Unknown User (met6), last modified by  Unknown User (crl12) on Apr 16, 2019

 n.
 Nerd; loserex. &quot;What a hoser, he still sleeps with a night-light&quot;Source: Dictionary of Geneseo English, Fall 1992 - Kocher- 2006 Of those surveyed in 2008,18.2% recognized the word, and 0% learned the word in Geneseo.Talbot, 2008 As of 2012, 62.5% of students surveyed know this word.
 0% believe it is of local origins.(Flynn, G-M, 2012)As of 2019, 0% of students surveyed know this word.
 0% believe it is of local origins.(Luquer, 2019)